snightshade/snightshade/README.md

 Contact me in these following ways:
 - by emailing anywhere at `nightshade.network`
 - by finding me on twitter dot com, [`@lostkagamine`](https://twitter.com/lostkagamine)
-- ...or my preferred method, talk to me directly on Discord! `rin#3487`
+- ...or my preferred method, talk to me directly on Discord!
+It's the same handle as Twitter, *but introduce yourself first elsewhere, otherwise I'll reject your request.*

 ## What do I do?
 I write code.
 If I'm lucky, it even works.
 I make music too, and I also play the critically-acclaimed MMORPG [FINAL FANTASY XIV](https://finalfantasyxiv.com) more than I should, so some of my work overlaps into that.